The Kawai KDP120 digital piano is the latest addition to the modestly priced KDP series and the successor to the immensely popular KDP110.

 When a pair of headphones is connected, the speaker will be automatically shut off.

 This USB Type B port allows you to connect to a computer to exchange MIDI data.

 A built-in metronome is a useful tool that helps the player adjust tempo and time.
 It produces a steady pulse (or beat) to help musicians play rhythms accurately.
-You should keep playing at adjustable tempo, volume, and time signature.
+You should keep playing at an adjustable tempo, volume, and time signature.